 Manchester’s canal network is intricate to say the least.
 Spidering out from one waterway to another right across the city and beyond, the city-region has been left with ample waterside views – which, while not exactly on par with Venice, provide a pretty scenic backdrop for us Mancs to enjoy when the sun rears its head.
 From beautiful cocktail bars to cosy, traditional pubs overlooking the water, here’s our pick of the best waterside bars and restaurants to enjoy in and around Manchester.

-A new canal side addition to the Northern Quarter, Roby 1844 can be found below the Holiday Inn near Piccadilly, offering peaceful views of the water alongside a menu of American classics, locally-made brews, live music and more.
+Adding to the list of Manchester waterside bars reopening as the warmer weather starts to bloom is Roby 1844, where customers can enjoy any sunny weather sat on the banks of the Rochdale Canal.
+The terrace below the Holiday Inn near Piccadilly now also benefits from the sights of Kampus just down the canal, offering wonderful views of their tropical courtyard garden that springs into life with nice weather.
+Roby 1844 offers a menu of American classics, locally-made brews, live music and more.
 If that wasn’t all, the venue also boasts an outdoor bar, as well as a stop for boats and barges to pull into to grab a pint while out on the water.
 Roby 1844, 25 Aytoun St, M1 3AE.

 Located within one of Manchester’s most popular water spots, Castlefield, The Wharf offers a sun-soaked outdoor terrace right by the canal – with gorgeous views, cold pints, and a menu of Med-meets-Manchester dishes to enjoy.
 If that wasn’t all, guests can also get stuck into their collection of over sixty gins, as well as enjoy live music, covered areas, and a large indoor space with a variety of nooks and crannies to sit in.
 The Wharf, 6 Slate Wharf, M15 4ST.